 I'm fascinated by the ways we communicate and the connections across time and geography that reveal themselves in art and images.
+I prefer to read stories that have pictures.
 You could say that I'm a cross between Dan Brown and Dan Pink.

 I have presented over 500 lectures at the Cloisters as well as talks about medieval and renaissance art at Yale University, New England Institute of Art, Fashion Institute of Technology, University of Pittsburgh, New York Institute of Technology and Fordham University.
 I am a contributor to the most recent edition of the Grove Dictionary of Art published by Oxford University Press.
 As an account executive I developed public relations, design, and communications strategies for major art museums including the Museum of Art & Design, Park Avenue Armory, Cooper-Hewitt National Design Museum, Whitney Museum of Art, and Princeton University Art Museum.

 My food and history writing has appeared in Gothamist, Manhattan Times, About.com and Good.
 Food.
 Stories.
 In 2010, I won an award from the American Institute of Wine and Food for a piece about where to eat when you're stuck with jury duty in Manhattan.